50% OFF Selected Carpets - If You Buy Underlay | Many Offers End Tuesday | Shop Here or Find your nearest store

 • You want a natural floor that’s more resistant to changes in temperature and humidity

-• You care about the environment and a floor that is ethically sourced
+• You care about the environment and prefer flooring that is sustainably sourced

-Now that you know all about the ins and outs of different types of engineered wood flooring, why not explore our range of engineered wood flooring today?
-You can book a home visit or join us in-store to discuss the advantages and disadvantages of engineered wood flooring for your home.
-Or, you can take a look at our Ideas Hub for some inspiration on how you could make it work in your space, including styling engineered wood flooring in your kitchen.
+Now that you know the ins and outs of engineered wood vs laminate, and the types of engineered wood flooring, why not explore our collections today?
+Book a home visit or join us in-store to see if engineered wood flooring is the right choice for your home.

 Post author